HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Supermarkets

-This may seem a strange place to buy houseplants, but seeing as many Supermarkets sell all kinds of things these days it probably isn't overly surprising you can find plants for sale too.
+This may seem a strange place to stock your indoor garden, but seeing as many Supermarkets sell all kinds of things these days it probably isn't overly surprising you can find houseplants for sale too.

 • Very cheap.